Dakaichi

 Dakaichi: I'm Being Harassed By the Sexiest Man of the Year (抱かれたい男1位に脅されています。, Dakaretai Otoko Ichi-i ni Odosarete Imasu.) is a Japanese manga series by Hashigo Sakurabi.
-It is serialized in the yaoi monthly magazine Magazine Be × Boy since July 2013 and has been collected in eight tankōbon volumes.
+It is serialized in the yaoi monthly magazine Magazine Be × Boy since July 2013 and has been collected in nine tankōbon volumes.
 An anime television series adaptation by CloverWorks aired from October to December 2018.
 An anime film adaptation of the manga's Spain Arc premiered in October 2021.

 Plot

 Takato Saijō, an actor since childhood, has been recognized as the "sexiest man of the year" in the entertainment industry for five consecutive years.
 However, his first-place position has been usurped by Junta Azumaya, a young newcomer actor.
 While Takato firstly sees Junta as a rival, on the other hand, Junta admires Takato greatly and is in love with him.